qooando/selfhosted-proxmox-homelab/README.md

 # Selfhosted proxmox home lab

-This is a repository with some useful configuration to put up a simple selfhosted homelab.
+This is a repository with some useful configurations to provision a simple self-hosted homelab.

-> This is a personal project, I will only add software I personally used and tested, but feel free to comment.
+> This is a personal project, I will only add software I personally use, but feel free to comment, fork.
-> Maybe some manual tweaks are required.

 # Setup

-1. Install proxmox on a local server
+Install proxmox on a local server

 We assume to have an empty proxmox installation on a local machine, e.g. a minipc.
 I use a minipc with 16GB RAM and 500GB disk.